VRisk – Value Risk

 So we are on the same page, what are values?

-Values are principles, priorities, or standards that guide decision-making and behavior.
+Values are principles, priorities, or standards that guide decision-making and behaviour.
 They represent what an individual, society, or system considers important, desirable, or worth pursuing.
 Values can be moral (e.g., fairness, compassion), epistemic (e.g., truth, rationality), aesthetic (e.g., beauty, harmony), or instrumental (e.g., efficiency, productivity).
 In AI and alignment discussions, values refer to the implicit or explicit goals and preferences that shape an AI system’s actions and decision-making processes.

 Value Risk situated in the constellation of other major risks